 Dive Sites Of Mergui Archipelago

-One of the most renowned dive sites in Southeast Asia are the huge Burma Banks including Silvertip, Rainbow, Roe, Coral and Heckford banks).
-These divesites are located on the west side of the archipelago, where the continental shelf drops off into the deep sea beyond.
+One of the most renowned dive sites in Southeast Asia is the huge Burma Banks including Silvertip, Rainbow, Roe, Coral, and Heckford banks).
+These dive sites are located on the west side of the archipelago, where the continental shelf drops off into the deep sea beyond.
 The open ocean diving here makes for experienced divers a thrilling and diverse opportunity and sightings of sharks are virtually guaranteed.

-100 miles northwest of Kwathaung is Black Rock, a firm favourite of many divers who visit the archipelago the liveaboard boats in Myanmar offer: its steep rock cliffs act as a magnet for an abundance of marine life.
-Most notably Silvertip, Whitetip and Blacktip sharks as well as Manta and Sting rays.
+100 miles northwest of Kwathaung is Black Rock, a firm favorite of many divers who visit the archipelago the liveaboard boats in Myanmar offer: its steep rock cliffs act as a magnet for an abundance of marine life.
+Most notably Silvertip, Whitetip, and Blacktip sharks as well as Manta and Stingrays.

-Maybe one of this dive cruise's most exciting divesites is Western Rocky.
-The island itself is a small island and has a diveable passage right through its heart that just manages to be lit by daylight all the way through. liveaboard boats in Burma gets you diving here close to three-metre nurse sharks and there are good chances of seeing other shark species.
-Including the biggest of them all: whale shark.
-Also bowmouth guitar fish, harlequin shrimp, frogfish and sea horse, while the anemone-lined cavity is full of oversized lobsters and crabs.
-The four islets off shore are worth a dive on their own, their walls blanketed with clams and colourful sponges, and busy with big reef squid and chevron barracuda.
-When you plan your itinerary, definately enjoy a spectacular night dive on the south wall where the red and orange coral will lit by the moonlight.
+Maybe one of these dive cruises' most exciting dive sites is Western Rocky.
+The island itself is a small island and has a diveable passage right through its heart that just manages to be lit by daylight all the way through. liveaboard boats in Burma get you diving here close to three-meter nurse sharks and there are good chances of seeing other shark species.
+Including the biggest of them all: the whale shark.
+Also, bowmouth guitarfish, harlequin shrimp, frogfish, and sea horse, while the anemone-lined cavity is full of oversized lobsters and crabs.
+The four islets offshore are worth a dive on their own, their walls blanketed with clams and colorful sponges, and busy with big reef squid and chevron barracuda.
+When you plan your itinerary, definitely enjoy a spectacular night dive on the south wall where the red and orange coral will lit by the moonlight.

 Top Tips For Divers

-The main reason why I encourage intermediate to advance scuba divers more to visit the place than the newbies is the divesites tend to have strong currents and surface conditions can be rough.
-Visibility can reach of up to 50 metres and you'll dive and explore the Andaman waters of Mergui Archipelago in water temperature of 25 - 28C.
-I say: excellent scuba diving conditions!
+The main reason why I encourage intermediate to advance scuba divers more to visit the place than the newbies is that dive sites tend to have strong currents and surface conditions can be rough.
+Visibility can reach up to 50 meters and you'll dive and explore the Andaman waters of the Mergui Archipelago in a water temperature of 25 - 28C.
+Excellent scuba diving conditions!